 - To ensure that ICT professionals are trained and equipped with the latest skills relevant for the ICT sector.

 - To include ICT training into the system of non-formal youth education.

-- To raise public awareness of the importance of digital skills and competences.
+- To raise public awareness of the importance of digital skills and security online.

-Partners of the The association LANGAS Į ATEITĮ, the Ministry of Economy and Innovation, the Ministry of Social Security and Labour, the Ministry of Education and Science, the association INFOBALT (representing the national ICT sector), Vilnius University, Kaunas University of Technology, the National Association of Distance Education, the Lithuanian Computer Society and ECDL Lithuania, Lithuanian Municipal Public Library Association, Lithuanian Computer Science Teachers Association (LInMA), as well as other partners representing government bodies, universities, associations, training centres, other organizations involved in adult education.
+Association LANGAS Į ATEITĮ, the Ministry of Economy and Innovation, the Ministry of Social Security and Labour, the Ministry of Education, Science and Sports, the association INFOBALT (representing the national ICT sector), Vilnius University, Kaunas University of Technology, the National Association of Distance Education, the Lithuanian Computer Society and ECDL Lithuania, Lithuanian Municipal Public Library Association, Lithuanian Computer Science Teachers Association (LInMA), as well as other partners representing government bodies, universities, associations, training centres, other organizations involved in adult education.